Introduction-

 Procedure of Leak testing-

-There are Three major steps are taken to perform leak testing-
+There are three major steps are taken to perform leak testing-

-- Locating the leak
+1. Locating the leak

-- Measuring the leakage rate
+2. Measuring the leakage rate

-- Monitoring the leakage for maintenance of the system
+3. Monitoring the leakage for maintenance of the system

-- Locating the Leak– The first and foremost step is to identify the location of the leak, Where the leakage is happening in the specimen due to any kind of the discontinuity.
-Once, exact leaking location is identified, further steps can be taken.
+The first and foremost step is to identify the location of the leak, Where the leakage is happening in the specimen due to any kind of discontinuity.

-- Monitoring the leakage for maintenance of the system– This is the most crucial step, where the leakage is monitored for a certain period of time to check, whether it is within the acceptable limit or permissible limit or it is causing some issues ahead.
-Based on the monitored data, a further decision is taken, whether to call for maintenance or leakage is within the permissible limit.
+This is the most crucial step, where the leakage is monitored for a certain period of time to check, whether it is within the acceptable limit or permissible limit or if it is causing some issues ahead.

 Methods of Leak Testing-